Blog

 Telecom tender monitoring requires semantic analysis of projects to detect implicit connectivity needs within multi-sector procurement.

-Telecom opportunities are rarely labeled as telecom tenders but emerge from cross-sector infrastructure projects.
+Telecom opportunities are rarely labelled as telecom tenders but emerge from cross-sector infrastructure projects.

 Deepbloo’s data shows that a significant share of telecom and fiber optic opportunities are embedded within broader infrastructure or construction tenders, making structured data analysis essential to identify them early.